 If Surrey Libraries does not own a book you want, we might be able to borrow it from another library for you (Interlibrary Loan).

 You can request an Interlibrary Loan with staff over the phone, by email, or in person at any location.
-You can also make a request yourself through the Outlook Online catalogue.
+You can also make a request yourself through the ILLUME catalogue (formerly Outlook Online).
 There is no charge unless the lending library charges fees.